 - Title page

 - Completed signature page

 - Table of contents

 - Introduction

+- Project objectives

-- Environmental problem-solution analysis
+- Environmental problem-solution analysis (background and significance)

 - Research methods and results

 - Business model environment (context, design drivers and constraints), including industry/market analysis and competitive analysis

 - Proposed business model, including discussion of business model pivots

-- Environmental impact generated by the proposed business model
+- Environmental impact to be generated by the proposed business model

 - Next steps for future research

 - Appendix, including literature reviews and business model canvas(es)

-A draft of introduction, environmental problem-solution analysis, research methods and results, business model environment, and proposed business model are due to the faculty advisors at the end of Week 5 of Winter Quarter.
+A draft of introduction, project objectives, environmental problem-solution analysis, research methods and results, business model environment, and proposed business model are due to the faculty advisors at the end of Week 3 of Winter Quarter.
 A complete draft of the final report is due to the faculty advisors at the end of Week 7 of Winter Quarter.
-The revised final report is due at the end of Winter Quarter.
+The revised final report is due on the last day of Winter Quarter.